Friday Fact: Logic App Notes (a.k.a. Comments) are now called Descriptions!

 • Aug 22, 2025

 One of the things I enjoy most about Microsoft Integration Services is how they constantly evolve.
-Features get improved, new capabilities are released, and sometimes… names change.
-And today’s on this double Friday Fact is all about one of those small but slightly confusing name changes that the Logic App team decided to roll out:
+Teams refine features, release new capabilities, and sometimes—even more noticeably—rename things.
+Today’s double Friday Fact focuses on one of those small but slightly confusing name changes introduced by the Logic Apps team:

 • The field that we used to know as Comments, then renamed to Notes, is now called Descriptions.